What are some alternative words for rebuff?

 Synonyms for rebuff

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term rebuff.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word rebuff.

 Princeton's WordNet